TomBruns/PayAwayReadMe/README.md

 This solution was created as part of the 2020 FIS InnovateIN48 US regionals competition.
 <p>This source code repository contains:
 <ul>
 <li>Merchant IPhone application.
-This is a native IOS application.
+This is a native IOS application that would be installed on the Merchant's phone.
-<li>Backend Business Services for the PayAway Merchant Smartphone application.
+<li>Backend Business Services for the PayAway Merchant Smartphone application and Customer Payment Pages.
 The Business Services are hosted in a Microsoft Azure App Service and are exposed as a set of REST WebAPIs.
 <li>Payment Page (HPP) used by the Customer.
 The HPP is built using Blazor WebAssembly and runs in a user's browser.
+<li>The code for RAFT and Raft Gateway is stored in their Code Repositories.
 </ul>